fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/2 - Slide.md

 - Two sets of lenses

 <img src="/images/Pasted%20image%2020250507182636.png" alt="image" width="500">

+**Resolution** - ability of a lens to separate or distinguish small objects that are close together

 ### Bright-Field Microscope
 - Produces a dark image against a brighter background